All Products

 Important

-kubectl get node cn-qingdao.192.XX.XX.88 -o yaml |grep ephemeral-storage
+kubectl get node cn-qingdao.192.XX.XX.88 -o yaml | grep ephemeral-storage

-Resize a data disk
+Expand a data disk

-Step 1: Check the disk capacity and disk partitions on a node
+Step 1: Check the current disk state

 sudo fdisk -lu